 Southeastern Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate Degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call (404) 679-4500 for questions about the accreditation of Southeastern Technical College.
+Questions about the accreditation of Southeastern Technical College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500 64, or by using information available on SACSCOC's website (www.sacscoc.org 63).